kevinhu/cancer_data/README.md

 Some datasets have filtering applied to reduce their size.
 These are listed below:
 - CCLE, GTEx, and TCGA splicing datasets have been filtered to remove splicing events with many missing values as well as those with low standard deviations.
 - When constructing binary mutation matrices (`depmap_damaging` and `depmap_hotspot`), a minimum mutation frequency is used to remove especially rare mutations.
+- The TCGA MX splicing dataset is extremely large (approximately 10,000 rows by 900,000 columns), so it has been split column-wise into 8 chunks.

 ### System requirements
 The size of the downloaded raw files is approximately 15 GB, and that of the processed HDFs is about 20 GB.
 On a relatively recent machine with a fast SSD,  processing all of the files after download takes about 3-4 hours.
 At least 16 GB of RAM is recommended for handling the large splicing tables.